ZeleOeO/AI-News-Classifier/README.md

 To use the application, simply enter a news headline into the text field and click the "Classify" button.
 The application will then predict which category the headline belongs to and display the result.

-## Issues

-The application is currently not optimized for phone screens and may not display properly on smaller devices.
-Additionally, if no text is entered into the text field, the model will predict the empty line as "BUSINESS NEWS".

 ## Installation